zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 And that is what we see for multi-layer parameterized graphical function approximators with only slightly more parameters than example input–output pairs, but for _sufficiently large_ multi-layer parameterized graphical function approximators, [the trend reverses](https://www.lesswrong.com/posts/FRv7ryoqtvSuqBxuT/understanding-deep-double-descent) and "generalization" improves—the more expressive function-approximator proving useful after all, as it admits [algorithmically simpler functions](https://www.lesswrong.com/posts/nGqzNC6uNueum2w8T/inductive-biases-stick-around) that fit the example pairs.

-My associate seemed puzzled by this explanation.
+The other week I was talking about this to an acquaintance who seemed puzzled by my explanation.
 "What are the preconditions for this intuition about neural networks as function approximators?" they asked.
 (I paraphrase only slightly.)
 "I would assume this is true under specific conditions," they continued, "but I don't think we should expect such niceness to hold under capability increases.
 Why should we expect this to carry forward?"

 I don't know where this person was getting their information, but this made zero sense to me.
 I mean, okay, [when you increase the number of parameters](https://gwern.net/scaling-hypothesis) in your multi-layer parameterized graphical function approximator, it gets better at representing more complicated functions, which I guess you could describe as "capability increases"?